-i.
-Allowance for the needs of the waiver participant (select one):

 The following standard included under the state plan

+Sele ect one:

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

+(select one):

 300% of the SSI Federal Benefit Rate (FBR)

 A percentage of the FBR, which is less than 300%

+Specify the percentage:

 A dollar amount which is less than 300%.

+Specify dollar amount:

 A percentage of the Federal poverty level

+Specify percentage:

 Other standard included under the state Plan

+Conception of the second se

+Specify:

 The following dollar amount

-Specify dollar amount: If this amount changes, this item will be revised.
+Spe cify dollar amount: If this amount changes, this item will be revised.

-The following formula is used to determine the needs allowance:
+• following formula is used to determine the needs allowance:

+Spe cify:

+TL

-The maintenance needs allowance is equal to the individual's total income as determined under the post eligibility process which includes income that is placed in a Miller's Trust.
+e maintenance needs allowance is equal to the individual's total income as determined under the pos- gibility process which includes income that is placed in a Miller's Trust.

+Oth er

+cify:

+Spe

+Spe